FRBNY-DSGE/DSGE.jl/docs/src/forecast.md

 decompositions, and compute impulse response functions (IRFs) for states, observables, shocks, and pseudo-observables.
 To run a forecast on one combination of input parameter type (e.g. modal parameters or full-distribution) and conditional type, call `forecast_one`.
-To run several combinations, use `forecast_all`, which iterates through all combinations, calling `forecast_one` on each.

 **Main Steps:**

-- *Prepare forecast inputs:* Load draws of parameter vectors saved from the estimation step and solve the system for each draw.
-If necessary for the desired forecast output, load data and run the Kalman filter on each draw.
+- *Prepare forecast inputs:* Add required output types, load data, and load draws of parameter vectors saved from the estimation step.

-- *Smooth histories:* Get smoothed historical states and shocks.

-- *Forecast:* Iterate the state space forward from the last historical state.

-- *Compute shock decompositions:* Iterate the state space forward from the first historical state, shutting down all but one shock at a time.

-- *Compute IRFs:* For each shock, calculate the response to a shock of size -1 standard deviation.

-It is not necessary to do all of filtering and smoothing, forecasting, computing shock decompositions, and computing IRFs in one call to `forecast_one`.
-Which steps are run depends on which `output_vars` are passed in.
+- *Compute forecast outputs:* Carry out desired combination of smoothing, forecasting, computing shock decompositions, and computing IRFs.
+See [Forecast Outputs](@ref forecast-outputs) for a list of possible forecast outputs.

+- *Save forecast outputs:* Save each forecast output as an array to its own file, along with some metadata.

 ```@docs
-DSGE.forecast_all
 DSGE.forecast_one
 ```